voltrb/docs/en/introduction/README.md

 Volt has the following goals:

 1. Developer happiness
-2. Share code between client and server
+2. Sharing of code between the client and server
 3. Automatic data syncing between client and server
 4. Apps are built as nested components.
 Components can be shared (via gems)
 5. Concurrent.
 Volt provides tools to simplify concurrency.
 Component rendering is done in parallel on the server
 6. Intelligent asset management
 7. Secure (shouldn't need to be said, but it does)
-8. Be fast, light, and scalable
+8. Fast, light, and scalable
 9. Understandable code base
-10. Control upgradeability
+10. Upgradeability

 # Road Map